-FlyPharma Europe 2022 offers an exciting chance to see Leipzig/Halle Airport (LEJ) in action!
-FlyPharma attendees are offered a look behind the scenes with a site tour on Day 2 of the conference (21 September).
+FlyPharma Europe 2022 offered an exciting chance to see Leipzig/Halle Airport (LEJ) in action!
+FlyPharma attendees were given a look behind the scenes with a site tour on Day 2 of the conference (21 September).

-At this exclusive airport site tour, you will get an impression of Europe’s third largest cargo hub.
-After being picked up by bus from the conference venue, you will be taken to the airport and guided round the large airport area.
+At this exclusive airport site tour, delegates received an overview of Europe’s third largest cargo hub.
+After being picked up by bus from the conference venue, they were taken to the airport and guided round the large airport area.

-At the World Cargo Center (WCC) Christian Biseke, Director Cargo and Logistics of PortGround, will welcome you and show you round the WCC with its cooling facilities.
+At the World Cargo Center (WCC) Christian Biseke, Director Cargo and Logistics of PortGround, welcomed delegates and showed them round the WCC with its cooling facilities.

 About Leipzig/Halle Airport

 Leipzig/Halle Airport is Europe’s third-largest air cargo hub that has been showing steady growth and is now handling around 1.6 million tonnes of cargo per year.

 LEJ has a 24-hour operating permit for cargo flights and is directly connected to the trans-European motorway and railway networks.

 LEJ is DHL’s largest hub anywhere in the world and it is the first regional air cargo centre for Amazon Air in Europe.
 This makes LEJ one of the most important hubs for express and e-commerce shipments.